dannycahoon/apiWorkshop/README.md

 If you have any questions about these tutorials or API Platform CS, follow the path below:

 ### Oracle Employees
-1. Visit http://my.oracle.com/go/apipcs for a wealth of information about API Platform CS
+1. Visit http://my.oracle.com/go/apipcs (VPN required) for a wealth of information about API Platform CS
 1. Use the FAQ that you will find on the above site.
+1. If your questions is not answered, then use the distribution list, also at the above site.

 ### Non-Oracle Employees
 1. In the Developer Cloud Service instance where you are accessing this content, navigate to Issues.
 Create a new Issue, describing your issue/question.
 Make sure you provide your e-mail address in the description and assign the issue to *Robert Wunderlich*